 - Genotype: It refers to the specific arrangement of alleles for a given pair of genes.
 A dominant gene (represented by an uppercase letter ‘D‘) expresses its phenotypic characters significantly over a recessive gene (represented by a lower case letter ‘d‘).

-Mendel took seven different traits with two forms (dominant and recessive) in his experiment like:
+Mendel took seven different traits with two forms (dominant and recessive) in his experiment:

 - Flower position: For such trait, he took flower on axial position (dominant form) and another on terminal position (recessive form).

-- Flower colour: For such trait, he took a violet coloured flower (dominant form) and a white coloured flower (recessive form).
+- Flower colour: He took a violet coloured flower (dominant form) and a white coloured flower (recessive form) for such a trait.

 - Pod shape: For such trait, Mendel took one inflated pod (dominant form) and constricted seed (recessive form).

-- Pod colour: Here, Mendel took green coloured pod (dominant form) and yellow coloured pod (recessive form).
+- Pod colour: Mendel took a green coloured pod (dominant form) and a yellow coloured pod (recessive form).